 - 1. Place the bike on the kickstand. - 2.
-Ensure the chain is in in the smallest cog on the cassette (the highest gear).
-For MSUB models only, ensure that the derailleur clutch is in the forward (released) position. - 3.
-While pulling the derailleur rearward to create space, guide the ends of the quick release skewer into the corresponding dropouts on the frame.
-Ensure that the brake rotor is inserted into the space between the brake pads. - 4.
+Ensure the gear selection lever is in 8th gear. - 3.
+While pulling the derailleur rearward to create space, guide the ends of the quick release skewer into the corresponding dropouts on the frame. - 4.
 Seat the wheel fully in the dropouts and ensure that it is centered in the frame. - 5.
 Close the quick release lever.
 Follow the detailed instructions set forth in the Quick Release Clamping Systems section above.

-▲WARNING!
+AWARNING!
 Securing the rear wheel quick release properly is critically important.
 An improperly adjusted quick release can allow the rear wheel to become loose or detach from the bike.
 If the rear wheel detaches from the bike while you are riding it, you will lose control and suffer a serious injury or be killed.
 Make sure to follow the instructions set out in the Quick Release Clamping Systems section when closing a quick release lever.
 Make sure to check the security of your quick release levers before each ride.